 The UK long-term work visas come into Tier 2 Visas.
 The major categories are:

 - General UK works visa.
 The non-EEA and Switzerland people who have a job offer in the UK can apply for this visa.
 A licensed sponsor must employ you to apply for this visa.
+For example, doctors need to use this visa.

 - UK Intra-company Transfer visa.
 You can apply for this visa if your overseas employer has offered you a role in a UK branch of the organization.